 - Seek consent from the adult, letting them know how their image will be used.
-If they lack capacity to consent do not use their image - Do not identify the person by stating their name or address unless specific written permission has been given - Legally, the only person who can offer consent for the use of their image is the adult themselves.
-Family members such as adult children, parents, spouses or siblings and support workers/ personal assistants should not be approached to sign consent forms for adults - Information about how the images will be used should be provided to an adult in an accessible format, using for example, easy-to-read language or pictures - If you have any concerns that an adult does not have the capacity to give consent to photography or filming, or understand that photographs or films are being taken during an activity, you must discuss this with them, including if appropriate, any support person or personal assistant for the adult.
-If after this conversation you feel that the adult still cannot give consent, then do not use their photograph - Remember that consent for use of the photograph or film is only for that one purpose and should not be reused in any other promotional event without further consent
+If they lack capacity to consent do not use their image. - Legally, the only person who can offer consent for the use of their image is the adult themselves.
+Family members such as adult children, parents, spouses or siblings and support workers/ personal assistants should not be approached to sign consent forms for adults. - Information about how the images will be used should be provided to an adult in an accessible format, using for example, easy-to-read language or pictures. - If you have any concerns that an adult does not have the capacity to give consent to photography or filming or understand that photographs or films are being taken during an activity, you must discuss this with them, including if appropriate, any support person or personal assistant for the adult.
+If after this conversation you feel that the adult still cannot give consent, then do not use their photograph / film them. - Remember that consent for use of the photograph or film is only for that one purpose and should not be reused in any other promotional event without further consent. - Photos must not be posted on an individual's personal social media page.